 It looks like the globalist growth lobby has been busy copying and pasting its Migration Myths all over government-sponsored Websites and many run by spurious NGOs.
 Hint if someone is providing information free of charge in a glossy format, it's probably not very reliable.
-As always first-hand fact finding goes a long.
+As always first-hand fact finding goes a long way.
 I live in a small single room in London, am not entitled to housing benefit as I have a job and my kids do not live with me.
 I've visited many former council estates around Inner London and my observations on the rapid socio-ethnic transformation should surprise no-one with their feet firmly on the ground

 Government Migration Myths exposed